kazisean/coding-university/README.md

 ## Algorithmic complexity / Big-O / Asymptotic analysis

 - Nothing to implement here, you're just watching videos and taking notes!
 Yay!
-- There are a lot of videos here.
+- There are a lot of videos shere.
 Just watch enough until you understand it.
 You can always come back and review.
 - Don't worry if you don't understand all the math behind it.
 - You just need to understand how to express the complexity of an algorithm in terms of Big-O.
 - [ ] [Harvard CS50 - Asymptotic Notation (video)](https://www.youtube.com/watch?v=iOq5kSKqeR4)